 Gubana is no doubt native to the Valli del Natisone, the origin of the name is Slavic.
 It appears on many collective occasions, especially at weddings.

-"Another reliable reference to the place of origin of the sweet one is given by the presence in the valleys of the Natisone, namely Brischis, of the surname Gubana before 1612 (First Book of the Baptists of the Parish of St. Peter).
-A Friulian song composed in 1713 for the Tolminotti's uprising, bursting with the increase of duties and gabelles, contains the verse: "vin. tripuzs di Chiauret e GUBANIS
+"Another reliable reference to the place of origin of this sweet is given by the presence, in the Valli del Natisone, namely in Brischis, of the surname Gubana before 1612 (First Book of the Baptists of the Parish of St. Peter).
+A Friulian song composed in 1713 during the Tolminotti's uprise, due to the increase of duties and taxes, contains the verse: "vin. tripuzs di Chiauret e GUBANIS

 We offer shipment throughout Italy!